-Place walnuts in a single layer on a baking sheet and toast in the 350-degree oven for 10 minutes.
-Transfer to a cutting board and coarsely chop.
-Set aside. (can use already chopped walntus for convenience; use about 1 3/4 cups)
+Place almonds in a single layer on a baking sheet and toast in the 350-degree oven at 350 degrees for 8 to 10 minutes, or until just golden and aromatic.
+Remove and set aside.

-In a large bowl, hand mix toasted walnuts, sugars, cinnamon, baking powder and flour.
+In a large bowl, hand mix toasted almonds, sugars, baking powder, flour, cinnamon and espresso powder.

 In a small bowl, whisk eggs.
-Add maple extract and whisk until well blended.
+Whisk in coffee extract.
 Add to the flour mixture.
 Stir a few times.
 Work the batter together with lightly floured hands.
 The mixture will be sticky, but persevere.
-Keep squeezing the batter with your hands, until a dough starts to form.
+Keep squeezing the batter with your hands until a dough starts to form.
 Once the dough is firm, form a ball.
 Divide the ball into 4 equal pieces.

 On a lightly floured surface, place one piece of dough, and using your hands, roll into a log shape that is approximately 8 inches long, 2 inches wide, and 3/4 of an inch high.
-If it''''s sticky, simply dust your palms with more flour.
+If it's sticky, simply dust your palms with more flour.
 Repeat with remaining three pieces of dough.
 Place two logs per baking sheet.
-Brush loaves all over with 1 lightly beaten egg and score carefully with a serrated knife
+Brush loaves all over with 1 lightly beaten egg.

-Place slices on their sides back on to the baking sheets; place in the still warm oven with the temperature off and the door closed for 30 to 60 minutes.
+Place slices on their sides back on the baking sheets; place in the still warm oven with the temperature off and the door closed for 30 to 60 minutes.
 The longer they stay in the oven, the harder they will become.
-Remove from oven and cool completely before storing in an airtight container, preferably a tin, which helps keep them crisp.
-Stored properly, biscotti will last up to a month.
+Remove from oven and cool completely.

-To make the maple icing, mix the confectioners'''' sugar and maple syrup in a small bowl and whisk briskly until the icing is smooth and opaque and clings to the back of a spoon.
+To make the Kahlua icing, whisk the confectioners' sugar and Kahlua in a small bowl.
+Add a few drops of milk, and continue whisking briskly until the icing is smooth and opaque and clings to the back of a spoon.
 Taste.
-Add more maple syrup and/or confectioners'''' sugar, if desired.
+Add more Kahlua and/or confectioners' sugar, if desired.

 Dip a teaspoon into the icing and drizzle the spoon back-and-forth over the biscotti.
 Allow to dry completely before storing.
 Store biscotti in an airtight container, preferably a tin, which helps keep them crisp.
-Place parchment paper or waxed paper between layers of cookies to protect the icing.
+Place parchment paper or waxed paper between layers of cookies to protect the chocolate and icing.
 Stored properly, these biscotti will last up to 2 weeks.
-After that, the icing may begin to appear chalky.

 View line-by-line Nutrition Insights™: Discover which ingredients contribute the calories/sodium/etc.